mvykool/Nebula-landing/README.md

 # Fake Store API Demo
 ![image](https://github.com/mvykool/Cycle/assets/87054757/f6343801-3bc3-406a-97da-3bc77c8d216a)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.